rustic-rs/rustic_scheduler/README.md

 | Issue Tracker | [GitHub Issues](https://github.com/rustic-rs/rustic_scheduler/issues)                  |
 | Discord       | [![](https://dcbadge.vercel.app/api/server/WRUWENZnzQ)](https://discord.gg/WRUWENZnzQ) |
 | Discussions   | [GitHub Discussions](https://github.com/rustic-rs/rustic/discussions)                  |

-## About

-Rustic scheduler is a client/server application to schedule regular backups on many clients to the identicall repository controlled by a central scheduling server.

-It allows to define client groups which are all backuped the same way.

-**Note that rustic scheduler is in an early development stage.
-It uses the yet not published `rustic_core` from the rustic crate which needs to be in the path `../rustic/crates/rustic_core/` in order to compile the applications.**

 ## Getting started